 - 1. Click Access Control in the shortcut pane. - 2.
 In the task pane, click Transfer to Device.
-This will open the device tree window. - 3.
-Select a device or devices by clicking the checkboxes in the device tree. - 4.
+This will open the Device Tree window. - 3.
+Select a device or devices by clicking the checkboxes in the Device Tree window. - 4.
 Click OK.